HerrSchwarz/status4spring/README.md

 - check if a host is reachable on a certain port
 - check if a mongodb is ok
 - you can implement your own health inspectors

+There is CacheStatsProvider for caches using ConcurrentHashMaps.
+This is the standard cache used in Spring Boot.
+You can implement your own CacheStatsProvider, if you are using something else.

 ## Requirements